peelmicro/purchase-slack-command-dotnet/README.md

 # Purchase Slack Command

-This is the code for the tutorial on _How to create a Slack bot to automate tasks for you_.
+This is the code adapted to .Net Core for the tutorial on _How to create a Slack bot to automate tasks for you_.

 The key learnings of this course include: